lloydchang/client-side-canary-deployment/README.md

  - **JavaScript-based assignment**: Uses browser's localStorage (not server-side sessions) and JavaScript for user assignment
  - **Analytics-driven**: Collects metrics to evaluate canary performance vs. stable version

-### How It Differs From Traditional Server-Side Approaches
+### How It Differs From Server-Side Canary Deployment

 ```mermaid
 graph TD